honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

-- Nothing to do in this branch.
-See Strategy Method branch.

 - For both branches:
 	- The $10 participation fee, on the informed consent page, and on the first page of instructions, is not coded using the variable.
 Update to use the config variable.